sinsunsan/sinsunsan.github.io/_posts/2016-12-27-authenticate-google-cloud.md

 So if it is not the case (I am in local), it triggered this error independently of if it found the famous service key or not.

 By reading again this the page linked  in the error [https://developers.google.com/identity/protocols/application-default-credentials](https://developers.google.com/identity/protocols/application-default-credentials)

+###  Application Default credential need to be set in an env variable!

 I figured that to set the application default credentials, we need to modify an environment variable.
 What is a environment variable?